thedgglmister/ft_fillit/README.md

 ```
 ### --Flag Usage--

-Whereas the project requires only a dispplay of the final piece placements, my fillit supports a number of flags that can be used to add color, change the display size, as well as animate the recursive backtracking algorithm.
+Whereas the project requires only a display of the final piece placements, my fillit supports a number of flags that can be used to add color, change the display size, as well as animate the recursive backtracking algorithm.

     -C --color [int > 0 [-B --block]]
     -A --animate [0 < int < 100]